Plan to Attend Founders' Day 2017 on October 13 and Pre-Order Your Copy of Eastport Yacht Club: Back to the Future, 1980-2015 Today!

 The number of invitations was limited by the number of persons who perhaps could fit into the upstairs of Marmaduke's Pub where the first meeting of the charter members convened on October 13, 1980.
 The idea of the club was received with true enthusiasm.
 It was determined by vote that a permanent clubhouse was to be sought after, although there were some persons who, understandably, suggested caution because of the cost of such a venture.
 The burgee that had been created by the steering committee was accepted.
 The burgee pattern was intended to represent the Eastport Bridge in an open position.

 While continuing to seek a permanent clubhouse, the EYC found temporary quarters on the fourth floor of a building at Annapolis City Marina on Severn Avenue in Eastport that opened on November 6, 1983.
 The search for a suitable property continued and on April 23, 1989, the membership approved the purchase of the present site, and after much creative financing, the new clubhouse was opened for use on October 3, 1992.
 An additional section adjoining the present site was acquired during June, 1999 and in 2004 arrangements were made to acquire the Paape property which is next beyond that towards Severn Avenue.
 During the spring of 2006, the program of expanding and rebuilding the marina was completed.
 During 2010 and 2011, the Land Development Committee developed a plan expanding the existing clubhouse and redeveloping the property and this was presented and approved by the membership.
 During December 2011 the existing older buildings on the acquired properties to the south of the EYC Clubhouse were dismantled and on Sunday, December 17, 2011, a ground breaking ceremony was held.
-The expansion program is to be accomplished during the first half of the year 2012.
+The expansion program was accomplished during the year 2012.

 Frederick E. Hecklinger